 How to grow hardy geraniums

 Hardy geraniums are often bought potted but they can also be purchased online as bare-root plants.
-If buying bare-root geraniums, pot them up as soon as they arrive, and then plant them out in a few weeks tim, when they’ve put on growth.
+If buying bare-root geraniums, pot them up as soon as they arrive, and then plant them out a few weeks later, when they’ve put on growth.
 There’s no need to improve soil unless it’s very poor.

 Caring for hardy geraniums

 Hardy geraniums need very little care.
 They’re not targeted by rabbits, and slugs and snails will eat other plants in preference.
 They can be cut back right to the ground after their first flush of flowers and will produce fresh foliage and more flowers in the same summer.
 Some hardy geraniums offer attractive autumn foliage, so resist the urge to cut back too quickly after flowering.

 Watch our No Fuss video guide to cutting back hardy geraniums, featuring Rosie Yeomans:

 There is seldom a need to propagate hardy geraniums as seedlings are easily lifted and potted up from the garden.
 Plants can be lifted and divided in spring.
 Growing hardy geraniums from seed can be tricky and long-winded.